Why get a novated lease for an electric car?

 How does an electric car novated lease work?

-An EV novated lease allows you to pay for an electric vehicle and most running costs directly from your salary before tax is deducted.
+An EV novated lease allows you to pay for an electric vehicle and virtual running costs directly from your salary before tax is deducted.

 You’ll enter a novated lease agreement with your employer and a lease company.
 Here’s what happens: